mohmdfathi/axisymmetric-dom-cpp/THEORY.md

 ## Reference

-M. E. Fathi Azarkhavarani, R. Hosseini Abardeh, and M. Rahmani, “Calculations of non-gray gas radiative heat transfer by coupling the discrete ordinates method with the Leckner model in 3D rectangular enclosures,” *Heat and Mass Transfer* (2016).
+M. Fathi, R. Hosseini, and M. Rahmani,
+“Calculations of non-gray gas radiative heat transfer by coupling the discrete ordinates method with the Leckner model in 3D rectangular enclosures,” *Heat and Mass Transfer* (2016).